Huntsmanlab/scRNAseq-workflow/README.md

 **remove_mito_and_ribo:** pass "yes" or "no", with quotation marks.
 "yes" will remove all mitochondrial and ribosomal genes, "no" will retain them.
 Default is set to "yes".

+**save_qc:** pass "yes" or "no", with quotation marks.
+Sometimes, we might want to obtain the qc'ed sce object.
+You can set this option to "yes", and the pipeline will save sce_qc.rds in `/data/qc`.
+You should keep this setting to "no" for the sake of saving space.

 #### DIMENSIONALITY REDUCTION (dim_reduction)
 Performs PCA, t-SNE and UMAP approximations on the SCE object.